msyamkumar/cs220-f20-projects/p5/README.md

 ### Q17: Which month experienced the formation of least number of hurricanes?

-Please answer with an integer.
-If there is a tie, answer with the smaller one.
-For example, if both January and March experienced the formation of least number of hurricanes, your answer should be `1`.
+Please answer with an integer. e.g. January = `1`, February = `2`.
+If there is a tie, answer with the smaller number.
+For example, if both January and March tied the formation of the least number of hurricanes, your answer should be `1`.

 ### Q18: How many hurricanes were formed in this decade 2010-2020 (inclusive)?

 ### Q19: How many years in the history experienced a hurricane that caused more than 1000 in deaths?

-Pleas copy the following code to the `#q19` cell and reaplce the `???` with your code to answer this question.
+Pleas copy the following code to the `#q19` cell and replace the `???` with your code to answer this question.

 ```python
 year_list = []